 While there’s no known treatment for Stargardt’s disease, glaucoma is treatable.
 However, in the case of this patient, all conditions had to be taken into consideration in order to develop the most appropriate course of action.
 This patient has been monitored carefully and the course of action that she chose was to have laser trabeculectomies in each eye supplemented with medications for the issue.
 Since the initial diagnosis, Dr. Nath has not seen evidence that either condition has worsened.
 Dr. Nath also takes optomap® images two times per year to continue monitoring the patient’s eyes, specifically keeping watch for changes in the patient’s mid- and far-peripheral retina.

-Practitioners interested in learning how our optomap ultra-widefield imaging can help diagnose and monitor retinal disease progression can visit our website for more information and to read additional case studies.
-You may also contact us to speak with a representative for more details.
+Practitioners interested in learning how our optomap ultra-widefield imaging can help diagnose and monitor retinal disease progression can contact us to speak with a representative for more details.